Katynicole89/Week1/README.md

 Add <Section=Hero>
 Add <Footer> section
 Added <Alt> to all images
+Fixed all links - They now navigate to the correct place.
 Merged/Cleaned up several divs under Content, including in CSS Merged several divs under Benefits, including in CSS